j-hrou/j-hrou/README.md

-# Joseph Hajiroussos - Insight Analyst
+# Joseph Hajiroussos - Data and Reporting Lead

 ## About Me